Fitz-Greene Halleck

-Biography
+Life and career

 Early life

 Fitz-Greene Halleck was born on July 8, 1790, in Guilford, Connecticut, in a house at the corner of Whitfield and Water Streets.
+His father was Israel Halleck, who claimed descendance from a Peter Hallock who came to America from England with John Youngs in 1638.
+Israel Halleck was a loyalist during the American Revolution, and though he claimed to be a British Commissary, his son speculated that he was in reality only a sutler to the British forces.
+Israel Halleck also associated with the future King William IV of England, who was a midshipman in the navy at the time.
+Fitz-Greene's mother was Mary Eliot, great-great-granddaughter of the missionary John Eliot.
+Halleck's given name derives from the maiden name of his paternal grandmother, Anna Greene.

-He had an older sister Marie, and his father owned a store in the town.
+Halleck had an older sister, Marie, and his father owned a store in Guilford.
 At the age of two, the young Halleck experienced hearing loss when two soldiers fired off their guns next to his left ear; he was partially deaf for the remainder of his life.
 As a boy, Halleck attended the Academy on Guilford Green, whose schoolmaster was then Samuel Johnson, Junior, the compiler of A School Dictionary, the first dictionary both compiled and published in the United States.
 Halleck was a favorite of Johnson, who gave him a copy of Thomas Campbell's first book of poems, The Pleasures of Hope, which was Halleck's first personal book.

-He left school at 15 to work in his family's shop in Guilford.